 Mr. Giuffra is recognized as one of the leading litigators in the United States.
+In January 2014, he was named “Litigator of the Year” by The American Lawyer.
 Since June 2011, he has been selected three times as The American Lawyer’s “Litigator of the Week.”
 In 2012, The International Who’s Who Legal listed him as one of its ten “Most Highly Regarded” litigators globally.
-In 2011, The Financial Times profiled him as one of its ten leading U.S. legal innovators, and he was a Law360 MVP.
-He is ranked in Band 1 in Chambers USA and as a National Star in Euromoney’s Benchmark: America's Leading Litigation Firms and Attorneys.
+In 2011, The Financial Times profiled him as one of its ten leading U.S. legal innovators.
+He is a two-time Law360 MVP (2011, 2013).
+He is the only lawyer ranked in Band 1 in Chambers USA for both Commercial Litigation (New York) and Securities (National, New York).
+He is also listed as a National Star in Euromoney’s Benchmark: America's Leading Litigation Firms and Attorneys.

 For over twenty years Mr. Giuffra has represented prominent corporations and individuals in their most challenging civil and criminal cases, including at trial and on appeal in federal and state courts around the United States, before arbitration panels, and in investigations involving the SEC, the Department of Justice, U.S. and non-U.S. bank regulators, the U.S. Congress, the Internal Revenue Service, and the New York State Attorney General.
 He regularly advises senior executives and boards of directors in internal governance matters.